This is the multi-page printable view of this section. Click here to print.

 Service Overview

-Cloud Functions is a serverless computing-based FaaS (Function as a Service) that allows you to run applications in the form of functions without the need for server provisioning.
-The user does not need to manage servers or containers cumbersomely for scale adjustment, and can focus on writing and deploying code for application development.
+Cloud Functions is a serverless computing-based FaaS (Function as a Service) that lets you easily run function‑based applications without provisioning servers.
+Users don’t have to hassle with managing servers or containers for scaling, and can focus on writing code and deploying applications.

 Features

-- Easy and convenient development environment: Developers can easily create Function resources connected to events in various environments using a Code Editor suitable for the chosen runtime, and can write and call code easily.
+- Easy and Convenient Development Environment: Developers can easily create Function resources that connect to events across multiple environments using a Code Editor suitable for the selected runtime, and can write and invoke code with ease.

-- Serverless Computing: You can use a serverless type of code execution service for development in the Samsung Cloud Platform environment.
-The resources required to call and execute function-type applications are allocated and managed by Samsung Cloud Platform according to the scale of execution.
+- Serverless Computing: You can use a serverless code execution service for development in the Samsung Cloud Platform environment. * The resources required to invoke and run function-based applications are allocated and managed by the Samsung Cloud Platform according to the scale of execution.

 Provided Features